jrbethke/jrbethke/README.md

 ##
 - 👀 I’m currently working as a Technology Support Specialist for Bentonville School Disctrict
 - 🌱 I’m currently learning Python, Networking, Security, and cloud computing
-- ⚡ Fun fact: Love reading fantasy series and I compete in the Highland Games (yes I wear a kilt and undergarments are worn too)
+- ⚡ Fun fact: Love reading fantasy series and I compete in the Highland Games

  ___________________________________________________________________________________________________________________________________